SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/comp6010_introduction.md

 Python is not named after the non-venomous snakes, but after the acclaimed British comedy show *Monty Python*.

-Developed by Guido van Rossum,
+Developed by Guido van Rossum, Python is an interpreted language, and the most widely-used programming language according to TIOBE, as of 18th September, 2024.